bottlerocket-os/bottlerocket/BUILDING.md

 #### Operating System Packages

-The Rust tooling requires certain operating system packages to be installed in order to complete builds.
+The build system requires certain operating system packages to be installed.

 Ensure the following OS packages are installed: